flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - Remove the addon from your community folder or wait for developer to update.
     - Use our EFB which has built in pushback controls or another addon.

-??? failure "Autopilot, FADEC, Electrical Systems not Working as Intended (UTF8 Issue)"
+??? bug "Autopilot, FADEC, Electrical Systems not Working as Intended (UTF8 Issue)"
     ### Autopilot, FADEC, Electrical Systems not Working as Intended (UTF8 Issue)

     !!! tip ""